Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

     - Age: not strictly, but 125 is the oldest known person alive

 When we then consider **Differential Privacy**, we need to consider that a single record will make a difference of up to the *global sensitivity*.
 This means that the **noise** should be $X \sim Laplace(0,global_sensitivity)$

+## Part IV - Human Factors
+### *Why is it relevant to discuss human factors in security and privacy?*
+W might have an expectation that users take care of their security an privacy, but in reality users are often not motivated or not capable of doing so...
+We might consider this as a **privacy paradox** as users care about their privacy (surveys show this), yet they do not utilize privacy-enhancing tools or pay attention to policies and notices.

+A good example of the mismatch between system designer's expectation and user behavior is *passwords*.
+Passwords are common and relatively low-cost authenticationg tool.
+A system designer will assume that users:
+- Select strong passwords
+- Manage passwords securely

+Yet, in reality passwords are often easier to guess and obtain; Default password not changed, Phishing to obtain credentials etc.

+---
+### *What are the different factors that might impact how we make decisions as users?*
+- **Risk**: What are the consequences if i dont act?
+    - Might be underestimated due to a certain world-view: "only large companies get hacked" and "I have nothing to hide"
+- **Efficacy**: Will the risks be less if i choose to act?
+    - Might misunderstand effectiveness of some action: "there is nothing one can do anyway" and "I don't understand technology anyway"
+- **Cost**: cost of acting.
+    - Monetary Costs of security controls
+    - Time required
+    - Mental effort required
+    - Loss of functionality (by refusing to hand over personal data and similar)
+- **Norms**: How will other people think about whether i act or dont act?
+- **Attitude**: How do I personally feel about whether i act or dont act?

+#### The task-oriented user
+Often users are highly task-oriented, meaning they are largely focusing on the task at hand.
+This means that they are focused solely on the main goal of the task, f.ex. accessing an email account.
+Yet, in reality a lot of tasks come in between; i.e. remembering a password, entering the password, possibly multi-factor authentication.
+Thus we distinguish between:
+- **Primary Tasks**: The task the user actually want to do
+- **Enabling Tasks**: The tasks the user has to complete in order to do the primary task.
+Most security / privacy tasks fall within this category.
+    - Often perceived as annoying, boring and as a *non-efficient* use of time.
+    - Often users will try to avoid or have work-arounds to avoid "wasting time" on enabling tasks.

+---
+### *What biases should we be aware of when considering human factors?*
+- *Availability heuristic*:
+    - "I haven't heard about it recently, so it is not relevant."
+    - all relevant things are brought up frequently.
+- *Anchoring / Framing*:
+    - "My friends share everything on Facebook, so it is ok"
+    - other people do it, so it is not problematic.
+- *Optimism bias*:
+    - "Bad things cannot happen to me"
+    - refusing to take care because it deems unrealistic.
+- *Hyperbolic discounting*:
+    - "immediate gains are more important then possible consequences in the future"
+    - we care more abotu what we get out of it now than what happens in the future.
+- *Status-quo bias*:
+    - "This is the default option, so it must be the best one"
+    - believing defaults are always the best

+---
+### *Which mental capabilities are important to keep in mind when designing for security and privacy?*
+- **Signal Detection**: People are only able to pay attention to one main task at a time.
+Weak signals should be avoided!
+    - *Habituation effect* / *Alarm fatique*: too many false alarm makes the user neglect warnings as unreliable.
+- **Memory Constraint**: People are only able to remember a certain number of things at any time.
+    - *Short-term*: strings < 6 digits
+    - *Long-term*: hard to remember many similar items.
+- **Predictability**: humans a predictable in their choice of passwords and patterns, as it is often common to have easy-to-remember passwords and predictable substitutions.

+---
+### *Which structural challenges are relevant in terms of human factors?*
+- **Complexity of Information**: Service providers keep controls complicated and complex -> it is hard and time-consuming for the user to be aware of all risks and consequences!
+- **Complexity of risk estimation**: Users often underestimate risks, yet in general it is just hard to estimate risk!
+Consider the metaphor "death by a thousand paper cuts" in terms of sharing small amounts of data many times!
+- **Inference from others**: Users are highly impacted by other users' choices, thus it becomes hard to protect ones' privacy by individual choice only.

+---
+### *How do we account for human factors in our systems?*
+- **Make Systems Usable**: Users should be able to obtain the desired output *effectively* (accurately and completeness), *efficiently* (with minimal resource expenditure) and *satisfactory* (wiht comfort and acceptability of use)
+- **Make it harder to fail**: Reduce human error by making choices on behalf of the user (blocking, changing authentication channelse) and make security and privacy the default!
+- **Educate the user**: Make users aware of consequences on different levels: *awareness* (alerting people), *education* (informing abotu risks) or *training* (concrete skills for protection)
+- **Practice Responsible Data Handling**: Data processors need to take responsibility, as users are not always educated enough to make the decision that suits them best!
+Ethical concerns should lie with the collector.
+- **Privacy as contextual integrity**: Privacy as determined by contextual norms of information flow.
+A unifying network for other paradigms / definition, as it considers all data in a certain context and scenario.
+- **Involve the user in the development process**: Human-centered security by design ensures that the system is designed as user-friendly as possible with human factors and feedback in mind!